honglizhan/CovidET/README.md

 @inproceedings{ZhanETAL22CovidET,
   title = "Why Do You Feel This Way?
-Summarizing Triggers of Emotions in Social Media Posts", author = "Zhan, Hongli and Sosea, Tiberiu and Caragea, Cornelia and Li, Junyi Jessy", booktitle = "Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP)", pages = {To appear}, year = {2022},
+Summarizing Triggers of Emotions in Social Media Posts", author = "Zhan, Hongli and Sosea, Tiberiu and Caragea, Cornelia and Li, Junyi Jessy", booktitle = "Proceedings of the Conference on Empirical Methods in Natural Language Processing", pages = {To appear}, year = {2022},
 }